First Lessons

 "Incredible… even from within your mind, I can already sense it."
 Juan Lei's voice brimmed with excitement and awe.
 "To grasp such understanding from just this alone… This cannot be Dao… and yet, it guides you like one.
 Truly remarkable."

-Around us, disciples stir, waking one by one as they make their way to the training grounds.
-Their robes rustle in the breeze, their voices a low murmur beneath the vast sky.
+Around us, disciples stirred, waking one by one as they made their way to the training grounds.

 I took a deep breath, standing tall as the first light of morning bathed Wudang in gold.